PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 In the output above, each folder is separated from its "parent" or "child" folder by a "/", and the output starts with the root `/` directory.
 So, now you are able to determine the location of `raw_fastq` directory relative to the root directory.

-But what is your pre-designated home folder?
-No matter where you have navigated to in the file system, just typing in `cd` will bring you back to your home directory.
+But what if you would like to navigate back to your home directory?
+No worries, just type `cd` and this will bring you back to your home directory.

 ```bash
 $ cd
 ```

-What is your present working directory now?
+After doing this what is your present working directory now?

 ```bash
 $ pwd
 ```

+It should look something like this:
 ```
 /users/p/d/pdrodrig
 ```

-This should now display a shorter string of directories starting with root.
+This should display a shorter string of directories starting with root.
 This is the full address to your home directory, also referred to as "**full path**".
 The "full" here refers to the fact that the path starts with the root, which means you know which branch of the tree you are on in reference to the root.

 ### Using paths with commands